 You control which EC2 instances can access your file system using VPC security group rules and Amazon Identity and Access Management (IAM) policies.
 Use VPC security groups to control the network traffic to and from your file system.
 Attach an IAM policy to your file system to control which clients can mount your file system and with what permissions, and use EFS Access Points to manage application access.
 Control access to files and directories with POSIX-compliant user and group-level permissions.

 Q. How can I use IAM policies to manage file system access?

 Using the EFS console, you can apply common policies to your file system such as disabling root access, enforcing read-only access, or enforcing that all connections to your file system are encrypted.
-You can also apply more advanced policies such as granting access to specific IAM roles, including those in other AWS accounts.
+You can also apply more advanced policies such as granting access to specific IAM roles, including those in other Amazon Web Services accounts.

 Q. What is an EFS Access Point?

 EFS Access Points simplify providing applications access to shared data sets in an EFS file system.
 EFS Access Points work together with Amazon IAM and enforce an operating system user and group, and a directory for every file system request made through the access point.
 You can create multiple access points per file system and use them to provide access to specific applications.

 Q. Why should I use EFS Access Points?